-To make the bow, take two jelly roll strips and place right sides together.
-Sew around 3 sides leaving one short side open.
+To make the bow, take two jelly roll strips and place them right sides together.
+Sew around 3 sides, leaving one short side open.
 Turn right side out and press.

-Tie into a bow and place on the wreath.
+Tie into a bowl and place on the wreath.
 Use pins to put the ribbon tails where you like and to help “poof” out the bow.

 Cut your bunny out of fun foam.
-Cut 2 small scraps of fabric for the inside of the “ears” and using spray adhesive place on top of the foam.
-Slowly stitch around the fabric to attach it . (yep, you can sew through fun foam, it was pretty easy 🙂
+Cut 2 small scraps of fabric for the inside of the “ears,” and spray adhesive, place on top of the foam.
+Slowly stitch around the fabric to attach it. (yep, you can sew through the fun foam; it was pretty easy 🙂